This article will illustrate you what Reallocated Sector Count is and how to get rid of it with Reallocated Sector Count warning fixes.

 Step 1.
-Download and install the free disk cloning software on your computer.
+Click on the following button to install this professional backup program on your computer.
 Then launch it to get the main interface.

 Step 2.
 On the main interface, select the disk with the Reallocated Sector Count warning.
 Then choose Copy Disk from the left action panel.

 Step 3.
 Select a target disk as destination and Click Next.